CSTU-yqy/Look-through-company-inetrnal-value-via-public-information/README.md

 ------------

 ## HOW TO FIND BAD NEWS?
 I try deep learning models and self-built models.
-Popular DL(deep learnig) models did not have a good performance on our dataset, because chinese word in the financial context has this uniqueness, I need to build a lexiocn and our own model to slove this problem.
+Popular DL(deep learnig) models did not have a good performance on our dataset, because chinese word in the financial context has this uniqueness, I need to build a lexicon and our own model to slove this problem.
 I mainly did the three steps to build our own classifier(I cannot show model details before I finish this working paper, but I provide demo in ./models/Self-built_news_classifier)
 ### clean